 Jay Abrahams is a microbiologist who has a long term passion for low-entropy systems design.
 He attended a full permaculture design course in 1992.
 As a result of this course, he set up Biologic Design, his vehicle for the creation of sustainable wastewater purification and energy generation systems.
 He gained his Diploma in Applied Permaculture Design in 1994.
 Having lived off-grid for 25 years he has first hand experience of living lightly, using renewable energy and natural waste purification.
 Through Biologic Design he is presently creating WET Systems – constructed wetlands for wastewater purification, resource production, biodiversity enhancement and habitat creation; and also installing Treebogs (composting toilets) for a wide range of groups.
 He is working with Transition Towns to establish community owned Anaerobic Digestion systems (for energy production from wastes).
 He is also involved in sustainable woodland management, and was a director of Beetlewood Activities, a woodland-based ecological and emotional literacy education group.
 (Permaculture – Wetland Ecosystem Treatment).

 Carine Van Gestel teaches crafts and landwork skills at a Steiner school and on summer camps.
 She has always enjoyed being creative with her hands and willow is her favourite medium.
+She works with Steve Pickup at the Willowbank, creating sculptures and teaching skills.
 (Community Engagement – Earth Celebrations).

 Jyoti Fernandes lives on Fivepenny Farm – a smallholding in Dorset, , growing organic produce for local markets.
 She is a campaigner with Grassroots Action on Food and Farming on farming and development issues, and advises Chapter 7 smallholders in the UK on how to get planning permission for building their own dwellings.
 Fivepenny Farm is a 43 acre low-impact, sustainable smallholding where Jyoti Fernandez and her family grow organic fruit and vegetables, and keep a small number of cattle, chickens and pigs.
 They sell their seasonal produce in Bridport market and via a mobile shop and catering business.
 There is also timber-framed, thatched barn power, which provides processing facilities for the local ‘Peasant Evolution Producers’ Co-Operative’.
 They have an orchard, two small areas of woodland and are restoring wildflower meadows.
 (Field visit and Local Food)

 Steve Pickup has been teaching at Ragmans for ten years.
 Fantastic examples of his willow sculptures, including a fedge, a willow arch, and different forms of erosion control using living willow can be found around the farm.
 He has spent the last twenty years growing, planting, weaving and teaching, and has a keen interest in the emerging new varieties useful for living willow sculptures.
 Steve’s company The Willow Bank, grows many varieties of willow at Ragmans which he sells for sculptures, baskets, landscaping and fuel.
 Steve is also a sought after DJ operating under cover as ‘Steve the Weave’.
-(Willow sculpture practical).
+(Willow bank visit at Ragmans Lane.

 Martin Crawford is the Director of the Agroforestry Research Trust and has planned and carried out all research to date and is also involved in the other aspects of the Trust’s work.
 His recent book ‘Creating a Forest Garden’ builds on his 20 years of knowledge to show how to make a three dimensional garden of useful plants.
 He is particularly interested in how diverse perennial-based plant systems can exhibit cooperation between species and a whole-system identity to give it resilience.He has spent over 20 years in organic agriculture and horticulture, including working for the Yarner Trust in North Devon (teaching small-scale organic agriculture); growing food for a small hotel on the Isle of Iona; restoring the walled gardens of a manor house in mid-Devon; and running his own organic market garden and tree nursery in South Devon.
 He is also a director of ‘Gaia’, a Trust formed by James Lovelock to further his work.